gerardnico/dokuwiki-plugin-webcode/README.md

 ## Changes
+### 2017-08-05
+  * The 's' variable leaked from the window.console.log function of the webCodeConsole.js
 ### 2017-06-07
   * The height of the Iframe is now dynamically calculated.
 No need to give this attribute anymore if you want to see the whole output.
 ### 2017-04-28